RozeQz/RozeQz/README.md

 <h3 align="center">ICS-6 "Computer Systems, Complexes and Networks" student from BMSTU, Russia</h3>

-- 🌱 I’m currently learning python and kotlin
+- 🌱 I’m currently learning python and machine learning
-- 🖥 I'm currently working on developing a program for visualizing ordered sets with a Hasse diagram and on the Smart house program
+- 🖥 I'm currently working on developing a program for visualizing ordered sets with a Hasse diagram
 - 📫 How to reach me: liza.roz@yandex.ru or rozeqzzz@gmail.com